Jackthebighead/chinese-text-summarization-based-on-transformers/README.md

-# Text Summarization based on Transformers
+# Chinese Text Summarization based on Transformers

-This repository contains implementations of both abstractive and extractive models for Chinese Text Summarization on several summarization datasets.
+This repository contains implementations of abstractive models for Chinese Text Summarization on several summarization datasets with some extractive models as comparison.
 - Abstractive models, mainly based on Pre-trained Seq2Seq architecture
   - mT5
   - T5 Pegasus